ChristosGkovaris/Password-Generator/README.md

 # Password Generator

-Welcome to the "Password Generator - Custom Edition", a Python-based tool that generates secure passwords.
+Welcome to the "Password Generator", a Python-based tool that generates secure passwords.
 This generator offers two modes for password creation: one that produces 5 letters followed by 5 digits, and another that alternates between letters and digits.

 ## Program Instructions